Twarner491/TeddyWarner.org/docs/Projects/Octoprint.md

   </center>

- - Floating Navbar - Make the navbar stick to the top of the page while scrolling
+ - Floating Navbar[^5] - Make the navbar stick to the top of the page while scrolling
- - GcodeEditor - Edit gcode that's been uploaded to OctoPrint
+ - GcodeEditor[^6] - Edit gcode that's been uploaded to OctoPrint

  <center>